masasam/emacs-easy-hugo/README.md

 ### Prepare the server

-Let's build with a free trial of "google compute engine" or "amazon ec2"
+Let's build with a free trial of "google compute engine" or "amazon ec2".
-I created my blog in google compute engine
+I created my blog in google compute engine.
-Check if rsync and is installed on the server
+Check if rsync is installed on the server.

 Write at ~/.ssh/config on your PC